kurierjs/kurier/README.md

 You'll need to define at least two functions:

-- A `login` callback which receives an `add` operation for the `session` resource and an attribute hash containing user data.
+- **A `login` callback which allows a user to identify itself with their credentials.** Internally, it receives an `add` operation for the `session` resource and an attribute hash containing user data.
 This callback must return a boolean and somehow compare if the user and password (or whatever identification means you need) are a match:

   ```ts
   // Assume `hash` is a function that takes care of hashing a plain-text